-Erith School in the London Borough of Bexley adapted the principles of an initial version of what is now STEPS (Strategic Targets for Educational Progress and Success in Key Stage 3) to guide its own response to the end of levels.
+Erith School in the London Borough of Bexley (subsequently renamed King Henry School, part of Odyssey Trust for Education) - adapted the principles of an initial version of what is now STEPS to guide its own response to the end of well-established Key Stage 3 Attainment Levels.

 Ben Morgan, Assistant Headteacher at Erith School, was tasked with creating an alternative assessment system to evaluate and monitor academic progress for Years 7-9.
-In September 2014 Ben began to seek out best practice in other schools and was introduced to Darrick Wood School which has now gone on to fully develop the STEPS model with Scholastic.
+In September 2014 Ben began to seek out best practice in other schools and was introduced to Darrick Wood School which has gone on to develop the STEPS model with Scholastic.

-"In the minefield created by removing levels at Key Stage 3 schools were very much left to their own devices in terms of deciding what assessment models to use," Ben explains.
+"In the minefield created by removing levels at Key Stage 3 schools were very much left to their own devices in terms of deciding what assessment models to use," Ben explained.
 "I looked at many options and found the system being developed by Darrick Wood to be the most appropriate to our needs.
 I really liked it a lot.
 Not only did it give us a better model to pursue ourselves, I could see immediately that it would reduce teacher workload.
 The flexibility of Darrick Wood's system ensured that we were able to tweak it to meet our school's needs.
 We have gone on to produce similar grids for each subject, in a system that internally we call 'Steps2Success'.
-We've gone from a much prescribed approach under levels to one that is more open-ended, which is what we wanted."
+We've gone from a much prescribed approach under levels to one that is more open ended, which is what we wanted."

 As part of its own innovation, Erith School has developed a new assessment vision to support preparations for Key Stage 4.
 It includes enabling commitments to embed the skills required for Key Stage 3 success, clarity for pupils and parents, a focus on guidance, evidencing progress, and overall positivity in the language used.
-"Whether you use levels, grades or steps it is the same ladder we are trying to climb," Ben says.
-"The difference is in moving the discussion from 'How good are you at maths?
+"Whether you use levels, grades or steps it is the same ladder we are trying to climb," Ben said.
+"The difference is in moving the discussion from 'How good are you at Maths?
 4B' and 'What would make you better?
 4A' to deeper knowledge and appreciation of the skills required to improve.

 In all subjects, students now know their strengths and areas for development and more importantly they know what it is they need to do to make further progress."

-Ben, supported by Director of Student Progress, Heather Viligiardi, launched the new assessment model in Years 7 and 8 in September 2015.
-From September Erith School will introduce a five-year flight path to support progress into Key Stage 4.
-"Staff, students and parents have found it easy to use and it has already helped to raise standards at Key Stage 3," Ben reveals.
+Ben, along with help from Heather Viligiardi, the Director of Student Progress, launched the new assessment model in Years 7 and 8 in September 2015.
+From September 2016 Erith School will introduce a five-year flight path to support progress into Key Stage 4.
+"Staff, students and parents have found it easy to use and it has already helped to raise standards at Key Stage 3," Ben revealed.
 "We've been able to get the breadth of each subject across to parents, carers and other stakeholders - it has provided substance that they are able to access.
+Middle leaders are taking ownership of the reformed GCSE specifications and what we have to do to be successful at Key Stage 4.
+It will bring a much smoother transition.
+We will monitor and evidence progress, of course, and expect that further tweaking will be needed.
+But now teachers are very clear that by putting in a set of numbers at the start, middle and end of the year the whole thing is bigger than one assessment."